 If you do decide you would like to change, you should first check your Terms and Conditions (T&Cs) with your present accountant.
 When you choose a contractor accountant for the first time, they should be clear with you from the outset.
 In addition, they should also explain what your responsibilities are and what fees they will charge.

-As part of your current service, your company may pay a monthly fee and may have done so for much, if not all, of your current accounting year.
-If this is the case, the payments made so far should include the work required to prepare your company’s accounts for the current year.
+As part of your current service, your company may pay a monthly fee.
+When this is so, you may have done this for much, if not all, of your current accounting year.
+If this is the case, the payments made so far should include the work required to prepare and file your company’s accounts for the current year.

-Some accountants will try and `get out of’ preparing the year-end accounts if you say you are going to leave them.
+Some accountants will try and refuse the preparation of year-end accounts if you say you are going to leave them.
 Therefore, it is key to check what your T&Cs include.

 When you are looking to change your accountant, do your research

 If you would like to change your company’s accountant, you should do your research.
 This will involve finding a new one that fits your requirements.
 Once you do find the right one, you can make contact.
 Then, once you know they are happy to take you on, you can make a move.